achliopa/udemy_Microservices/readme.md

-in TS we can freely use JS and JS libraries. to use JS files with no warnings we use type definition files. some libs include type definition files usually a `@types/{libname}` package exists to add types in class definitions object props uninitialized are of type undefined
+in TS we can freely use JS and JS libraries. to use JS files with no warnings we use type definition files. some libs include type definition files usually a `@types/{libname}` package exists to add types in class definitions object props uninitialized are of type undefined in TS we do not use export default. in React yes info on how to add googlmaps lib in TS [doc](https://developers.google.com/maps/documentation/javascript/using-typescript#Module_Import) when w add js files in html we need to let TS understand where it is. not like import. we need a @types/ packageinstalled with npm
+TS checks if a class implements an interface